rayhanrazzak/autism-diagnosis-network/README.md

 * MRI datasets were obtained from [Autism Brain Imaging Data Exchange (ABIDE).](http://fcon_1000.projects.nitrc.org/indi/abide/)
 * Part of a submission to the 2019 Google Science Fair.
 * Part of a submission to [MIT THINK Scholars Program. ](https://docs.google.com/document/d/12GTQrbj2fcYvDgfmMtAV4yThOQrYORfl6feBI63tM30/edit?usp=sharing)

+## TODO:
+* Batching using arrays with same dimensions
+* Fix SPP layer for 3D tensors
+* Add more convolution layers and change stride